 Previously magazines with allotted room for style spreads were released on a monthly basis in print form.
 Now digital articles are published at all hours of the day and night, every day and night.
-There is a seemingly endless collection of media outlets and Instagram accounts charting the trending changes in clothes.
+There is a seemingly endless collection of media outlets and Instagram accounts charting the trending changes.

 Confidence of clothes

 How are you (and your purse) supposed to keep up with what’s ‘in’?
 Quite simply you’re not.

 I am far from a fashion expert and my current uniform tends to be a rotation of leggings and oversized jumpers (try not to be too influenced!).
 That’s okay.
 My wardrobe is not required to adapt to the latest trends.
 And if I want to that’s great too.
 All of it depends on what fashion is to you and why you wear it.

 Consider how we dress up sometimes, all glammed up and ready to go out in an ensemble that makes us feel fab.
 It might seem a distant memory now but we definitely did this at some point!
 Think of how confident and amazing you felt wearing something ‘special’ or ‘flattering’.
 Contrast that with how you feel right now or during those periods of simply lounging around the house.
 It’s quite likely that there is less certainty or assurance.

 Why?
 After all, it’s the same person.
 The same body, the same brain.
 Because melodramatic as it might sound, we have attached power to what we wear.